MathieuNls/bianca/bianca.md

 In Git, for example, they will need to use the command `git commit –no-verify` instead of `git commit`.
 This can be useful in case of an urgent need for fixing a bug where the code has to reach the central repository as quickly as possible.
 Developers can do things like check for code style, check for trailing white spaces (the default hook does exactly this), or check for appropriate documentation on new methods.

-We believe that approaches integrating themselves at commit-time will not disturb developers' workflow.

 BIANCA is a set of bash and python scripts, and the entry point of these scripts lies in a pre-commit hook.
-Note that even though we use Git as the main version control to present BIANCA, we believe that the techniques presented in this paper are readily applicable to other version control systems.
+Note that even though we use Git as the main version control system to present BIANCA, we believe that the techniques presented in this paper are readily applicable to other version control systems.

-### Compare Extracted Blocks {#sec:extracted}
+### Comparing the extracted blocks {#sec:extracted}

-To compare the extracted blocks and detect potential clones, we can only resort to text-based techniques.
+To compare the extracted blocks and detect potential clones, we can only resort to text-based matching techniques.
-This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, a program that compiles.
+This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, i.e., a program that compiles.
 In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005], we selected NICAD as the main text-based method for comparing clones [@Cordy2011] for several reasons.
 First, NICAD is built on top of TXL, which we also used in the previous step.
 Second, NICAD can detect Types 1, 2 and 3 software clones.